How to use color for data visualization?

 Tip 2: Contrast is key!

 Way too bright and hurts your eyes.
-Neon colours are perfect for highlighting things in texts, but not when used in graphs and tables.
-Neon colours are too distractive and take away from your message.
+Neon colors are perfect for highlighting things in texts, but not when used in graphs and tables.
+Neon colors are too distractive and take away from your message.

 Tip 4: Be consistent

-Keep using similar colours across charts.
-If you use a blue colour for patient group A in your first graph, keep using this colour for patient group A in other charts as well.
-If you keep changing colours between charts, this will cause confusion.
-This also means sticking to the same colours across scientific articles.
+Keep using similar colors across charts.
+If you use a blue color for patient group A in your first graph, keep using this color for patient group A in other charts as well.
+If you keep changing colors between charts, this will cause confusion.
+This also means sticking to the same colors across scientific articles.

 Tip 5: Don’t overdo it

-Only use colour if it can make things more clear.
-If you use lots of different colours in one graph, this can be overwhelming.
-So restrict your use of colour, and use it to highlight certain information.
-For example, if you have a bar graph with 10 different groups, do not use 10 different colours for each group.
-However, you can use colour to highlight one or two of these groups if needed.
+Only use color if it can make things more clear.
+If you use lots of different colors in one graph, this can be overwhelming.
+So restrict your use of color, and use it to highlight certain information.
+For example, if you have a bar graph with 10 different groups, do not use 10 different colors for each group.
+However, you can use color to highlight one or two of these groups if needed.

-Tip 6: Use tools like Data Color Picker or ColorBrewer to pick a colour palette
+Tip 6: Use tools like Data Color Picker or ColorBrewer to pick a color palette

-Coming up with colours yourself is often difficult and time consuming.
+Coming up with colors yourself is often difficult and time consuming.
 These tools can help you save a lot of time.
-You can select the number of colours it should generate, what colour background you are using, and whether they should be different colours or different hues of the same colour.
+You can select the number of colors it should generate, what color background you are using, and whether they should be different colors or different hues of the same color.
 Subsequently you can copy paste the Hex Codes to your software of preference.
 Easy peasy!

 Tip 7: Be aware of colour blindness

 For individuals with color blindness, it's beneficial to incorporate differences not only in hue but also in saturation.
-Ensure that the chosen colours exhibit clear contrast.
-One practical way to achieve this is by looking up contrasting colours in the colour wheel.
-This can be found through a simple Google search "Contrasting Colour Wheel”.
+Ensure that the chosen colors exhibit clear contrast.
+One practical way to achieve this is by looking up contrasting colors in the color wheel.
+This can be found through a simple Google search "Contrasting Color Wheel”.

 Another effective strategy is to enhance distinguishability by adding patterns to the bars in your graph (as in example above).